UK’s PM eyes end to lockdown as vaccines reach one-third of adults

 Britain is one of the countries hardest-hit by the Covid-19 pandemic, with more than 120,000 deaths.

-It was the first nation to begin a mass vaccination campaign, in December, but surging case numbers forced a return to lockdown in early January after an easing of curbs over Christmas.
+It was the first nation to begin a mass vaccination campaign, in December, but surging case numbers forced a return to lockdown and shuttered schools in early January after an easing of curbs over Christmas.

 More than 17 million people have now received at least a first vaccine dose — one-third of the adult UK population.